Contributions to Luanti

 Schematics Editor

-Screenshot of the Minetest mod “Schematics Editor”
+Screenshot of the Luanti mod “Schematics Editor”

 Perlin Explorer

-Screenshot of the Minetest mod “Perlin Explorer”
+Screenshot of the Luanti mod “Perlin Explorer”

 A mod for developers.
 It is a tool to preview the generation of 2D and 3D Perlin noise using custom parameters.
-Perlin noise is used in Minetest to create the shape of the terrain, among other teams.
+Perlin noise is used in Luanti to create the shape of the terrain, among other teams.
 I wrote this tool to make it easier to preview the result of world generation.
 I have also used this tool to build two levels for Glitch.

 L-System Tree Utility

 A mod for developers and nerds.
 With this you can spawn structures based on L-systems.
-This mod doesn’t implement L-systems itself but merely exposes a feature from Minetest.
+This mod doesn’t implement L-systems itself but merely exposes a feature from Luanti.
 I haven’t used this tool productively yet.

 Forked mods